Staff

 Ettie Philitas is an Executive Director with J.P.
 Morgan Asset Management, where he serves as Head of Infrastructure Debt.
 He is also a member of the Infrastructure Debt Group’s Investment Committee and a Portfolio Manager.
 He was previously an Investment Director with Africa50’s Project Finance team where he originated and managed infrastructure investments across Africa.
 Prior to his role at Africa50, Ettie was an Associate with the Private Credit team at KKR, where he focused on direct lending, opportunistic credit, special situations, and equity investments.
 He has also worked with the Private Debt team at Muzinich & Co. and with the Leveraged Finance Origination & Restructuring group at Credit Suisse, where he advised clients on over $19bn of high-yield and leveraged loan financings and provided dedicated coverage to issuers in the Power & Utilities space.
 Ettie began his career as an Analyst with Deutsche Bank’s Private Wealth Management group in New York.
 Ettie holds a B.A from Princeton University and an MBA in Finance from the Wharton School of the University of Pennsylvania.
 Ettie is passionate about entrepreneurship and social impact.
 He is a proud Princeton in Africa Alumni Fellow, having worked with African Leadership Academy in Johannesburg, South Africa from 2009-10.
 He also serves on the Associates Council of Prep for Prep and on the Board of Student Diplomacy Corps.

-Aly Kassam−Remtulla is Associate Provost for International Affairs and Operations, reporting to the Provost.
+Aly Kassam−Remtulla is Vice Provost for International Affairs and Operations, reporting to the Provost.
 As the University’s senior international affairs officer, he leads the development and administration of partnerships, policies, and programs that advance the international scope of Princeton’s teaching, research, and service mission and enhance the University’s global connections.
 As part of his portfolio, he manages the Mpala Research Centre, Princeton China Center, Davis International Center, and the Global Safety and Security unit.
 As a leader with a profound commitment to the liberal arts, Aly has deep experience in strategic planning, faculty engagement, fiscal stewardship, personnel and operations management, and fundraising.

 Previously, Aly held appointments at Princeton in the offices of the executive vice president, vice president for campus life, dean of the Graduate School, vice provost for institutional equity and diversity, and vice provost for academic and budget planning.
 Beyond his administrative responsibilities, Aly is a faculty advisor for first-year and sophomore students in Wilson College, a lecturer in the Department of Anthropology where he teaches an undergraduate seminar, and a mentor for doctoral students.